 With those differences in your mind, it becomes easier to determine which support you need for what.
 Teaching, mentoring and counseling (unfortunately mostly framed under the word coaching) is widespread and easy to find.
 And if you need them, great!

-However, it surprises me a lot how less pure coaching is out there these days.
+However, it surprises me a lot how less

 I immediately have to admit that I'm also not a 100% clean coach.
 In many of my interventions there also is a bit of mentoring and sometimes even teaching involved.
 Nevertheless, I try to be as clean as possible in the coaching that I offer, without to many teaching, mentoring or counseling.